 Be aware that late orders will affect your ratings.
 Some clients will request a modification at the last minute.
 Even worse, if you deliver an order with ten hours left and the client requests a modification eleven hours later, the order will be late.

 Fiverr hasn’t really looked into the issue yet.
-However, one (unofficially) workaround is discuss further modifications with the client through the inbox instead of the Gig page.
+However, one (unofficially) workaround is to discuss further modifications with the client through the inbox instead of the Gig page.
 Most clients are quite understanding in such cases, so don’t be afraid to explain the situation to them.

 FOCUS ON COMMUNICATION

 Communication is an integral part of the design process.
-Some clients don’t have experience working with graphic designers, and might not provide enough information for you to start the design process.
+Some clients don’t have experience working with graphic designers and might not provide enough information for you to start the design process.
 As such, you have to provide guidance by encouraging them to fill up the design brief before they purchase the Gig.

 You will also encounter clients who become uncontactable.
 At this point, there isn’t much you can do apart from delivering your best work based on the information provided.
 Orders are marked as completed after 3 days, so you will still get paid for the time and effort invested.

 It can be hard to accept the fact that your services are essentially worth $5 on Fiverr.
 With competitors offering cutthroat prices, you might even consider undervaluing your services.
 However, competing on price will only result in a downward spiral and leave a bad taste in your mouth.
 In many instances these so-called designers will come up with designs that are low quality or even worse, copied from others.